ppy/osu-wiki/news/2026/2026-02-13-battle-of-the-box-2026-waifu-cup-registrations-now-open.md

 After a year of hiatus, Battle of the Box is back!
 From fighting matches to fantasy adventures to dungeon crawling, participants of this tournament have been through it all.
 Now, in its fourth iteration, Battle of the Box is headed to the racetracks of the osu!verse for some kart racing!

-Hosted by one of osu!'s top players and a mainstay of the Canadian OWC Team, Battle of the Box has long been focused on creating an environment where players and staff alike can thrive and enjoy themselves to the fullest, not to mention the variety of different contributions made by artists, mappers, and musicians alike!
+Hosted by one of osu!'s top players and a mainstay of the Canadian OWC team, Battle of the Box has long been focused on creating an environment where players and staff alike can thrive and enjoy themselves to the fullest, not to mention the variety of different contributions made by artists, mappers, and musicians alike!

 So, what are you waiting for?
 Build your team, grab your kart, and get on the raceway!
 You won't want to miss this iteration!